theodoreb/theodoreb.github.io/_posts/2014-01-15-fixing-contrib-javascript.markdown

 <code>Drupal.attachBehaviors</code>] [openlayers-madness] — it became
 obvious that all the modules copy pasted some piece of core JS and tweaked it.

-To fix contrib I had to fix core.
+To fix contrib, core had to be fixed.

 ## Evil plan